Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Introduction

-To overcome the limitations of prior work, this paper presents a novel MPC-based momentum management policy that incorporates disturbance torque estimation and a 4-RW assembly tailored for the Solar Cruiser mission.
+To overcome the limitations of prior work, this paper presents a novel MPC-based momentum management policy that incorporates disturbance torque estimation, a 4-RW assembly tailored for the Solar Cruiser mission, an attitude-dependent SRP force and torque, and the ability to track attitude slews.
 A Kalman filter framework is used to estimate the unmodeled disturbance torques and system model errors in real time, thus enhancing the predictive capability of the MPC.
-Similar Kalman-filtering approaches have been used in the literature to estimate unknown parameters or terms within a system model \citep{zenere2018coupling,woodbury2010consider,hayes2025atmospheric,ahmed2024tutorial}.
-For example, \citet{hayes2025atmospheric} used a Kalman filter to estimate the unknown atmospheric density of a satellite during an orbital reentry, while \citet{ahmed2024tutorial} estimated the unknown wind acting on a small uncrewed air vehicle.
-Solar Cruiser's 4-RW assembly is accounted for within the proposed MPC implementation through the use of the commonly-used pseudo-inverse RW allocation approach \citep{leve2015spacecraft,alma9974028382701701}.
+Similar Kalman-filtering approaches have been used in the literature to estimate unknown parameters or terms within a system model~\citep{zenere2018coupling,woodbury2010consider,hayes2025atmospheric,ahmed2024tutorial}.
+For example,~\citet{hayes2025atmospheric} used a Kalman filter to estimate the unknown atmospheric density of a satellite during an orbital reentry, while~\citet{ahmed2024tutorial} estimated the unknown wind acting on a small uncrewed air vehicle.
+Solar Cruiser's 4-RW assembly is accounted for within the proposed MPC implementation through the use of the commonly-used pseudo-inverse RW allocation approach~\citep{leve2015spacecraft,alma9974028382701701}.
 This provides the MPC prediction model with accurate knowledge of the dynamics of each individual RW, allowing for their operation to be constrained within their saturation limits.